What Is A Fully Diluted Crypto Market Cap?

 Using market cap, cryptocurrency coins and tokens are often ranked by size:

 - Large-caps.
 Large-cap cryptocurrencies have a market value of over $10 billion.
-As a result of the higher market value, these digital assets are often the most stable.
+As a result of the higher market value, these digital assets such as Bitcoin are often the most stable.

 - Mid-caps.
 Mid-cap cryptocurrencies have a market cap between $1 billion and $10 billion.
 The lower market value means that these cryptocurrencies have the potential for growth but also have the capacity to rise and fall rapidly.